 Although all are undoubtedly very cute, not all dogs will look alike.
 Variation amongst the litter is influenced by the genetic contribution of each parent.
 Some pups will appear more Poodle-like and others more like a Cavalier.

 |From solid black, white, blenheime (chestnut and white), tri-colour (black, white and tan) or gold all over.

 Adults will range in height from 30-35 cm (12-15′), the smaller size an influence from the Cavalier contribution.

-Following on from the success of the Spoodle (a Cocker Spaniel x Poodle), breeders of the Cavoodle set out to bring out the best of the Cavalier and Poodle breeds and produce an intelligent, compact and healthy little animal with a wonderful temperament.
+Following on from the success of the Spoodle (a Cocker Spaniel x Poodle).
+Cavoodle breeders set out to bring out the best of the Cavalier and Poodle breeds and produce an intelligent, compact and healthy little animal with a wonderful temperament.

 The Miniature Poodle is intelligent and loyal.
 But can have ‘neurotic’ tendencies, especially if over spoilt by their owners.
 However the crossbreed is likely to have this tendency diminished with the contribution of the Cavalier’s laid back temperament.
 Regardless, it is important to not spoil the dog excessively.